Phonon anomalies within the polar charge density wave phase of the structurally chiral superconductor Mo$_3$Al$_2$C: Results and Discussion

 The $E$ mode at 75\,\cm-1 softens to 70\,\cm-1 from 312\,K to $T^*$~[Fig.~\ref{Fitting_parameters}(g)].
-In contrast, the linewidth and the integrated area for this mode increase slightly upon cooling close to $T^*$~[Fig.~\ref{Fitting_parameters}(h) and (i)].
-Note that the linewidth of the 75\,\cm-1 mode is four times of the other $E$ modes.
-The softening of the 75\,\cm-1 mode above $T^*$, {the spectra lineshape change below $T^*$}, and its large line-width broadening suggest that it is not a regular first-order phonon mode, but rather a second-order phonon that reflects the softening phonon branch at around $M$ points~\cite{Wu_2024_NC}, similar to the study of 2H-NbSe$_2$~\cite{mialitsin2010raman}.
-This $E$-type second-order phonon is symmetry allowed based on the direct product rules: $M_5 \otimes M_5=\Gamma_1(A_1) \oplus \Gamma_3(E) \oplus \Gamma_4(T_1) \oplus \Gamma_5(T_2)$ (Appendix~\ref{Direct_product}).
-The details of the second-order scattering process are also shown in Appendix~\ref{Direct_product}. {Generally, for second-order Raman scattering, the identity representation $\Gamma_1(A_1)$ produces scattering efficiencies considerably stronger than the other channels, as is the case for Si~\cite{CardonaBookII}.
-For Mo$_3$Al$_2$C, the second-order Raman scattering intensity is more noticeable in the $E$ symmetry channel [$RL$ in Fig.~\ref{Mo3Al2C_111_data}(a)] than that in the $A_1$ symmetry channel [$RR$ in Fig.~\ref{Mo3Al2C_111_data}(a)], rendering Mo$_3$Al$_2$C as a special case for second-order Raman scattering.}
+In contrast, the linewidth and the integrated area for this mode increase slightly upon cooling close to $T^*$~[Figs.~\ref{Fitting_parameters}(h) and \ref{Fitting_parameters}(i)].
+Note that the linewidth of the 75\,\cm-1 mode is 4 times those of the other $E$ modes.
+The softening of the 75\,\cm-1 mode above $T^*$, {the spectrum line shape change below $T^*$}, and its large line-width broadening suggest that it is not a regular first-order phonon mode, but rather a second-order phonon that reflects the softening phonon branch around $M$ points~\cite{Wu_2024_NC}, similar to what was found in the study of $2H$-NbSe$_2$~\cite{mialitsin2010raman}. {The softening of the phonon branch at the $M$ point could be probed by future momentum-resolved spectroscopies, such as electron energy loss spectroscopy or inelastic neutron/x-ray scattering spectroscopy.} This $E$-type second-order phonon is symmetry allowed based on the direct product rules: $M_5 \otimes M_5=\Gamma_1(A_1) \oplus \Gamma_3(E) \oplus \Gamma_4(T_1) \oplus \Gamma_5(T_2)$ (Appendix~\ref{Direct_product}).
+The details of the second-order scattering process are also given in Appendix~\ref{Direct_product}. {Generally, for second-order Raman scattering, the identity representation $\Gamma_1(A_1)$ produces scattering efficiencies considerably stronger than those of the other channels, as is the case for Si~\cite{CardonaBookII}.
+For Mo$_3$Al$_2$C, the second-order Raman scattering intensity is more noticeable in the $E$ symmetry channel [$RL$ in Fig.~\ref{Mo3Al2C_111_data}(a)] than that in the $A_1$ symmetry channel [$RR$ in Fig.~\ref{Mo3Al2C_111_data}(a)], rendering Mo$_3$Al$_2$C a special case for second-order Raman scattering.}